 Most serious Masters swimmers have their own fins, pull buoys, paddles and mesh bag.
 All of the equipment listed above can be purchased at leading swimming goods outlets.
 OMSC has a club account with Team Aquatic Supplies, a Canadian-owned supplier, for the benefit of its members.

-Equipment can be purchased directly online from Team Aquatic Supplies at an OMSC team, family and friends club discount, by entering the following user name and access code:
+Equipment can be purchased directly online from Team Aquatic Supplies at an OMSC team, family and friends club discount of 10%, by entering discount code "oka092" at checkout: